john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 > Alwyas preserves much time for integration and deployment

-Schedule estimation of programming related projects are always difficult.
-Accidents can always happen.
-Cannot clearly remember how I did the schedule estimation in detail, here's the way.
+Programming is a high-level and difficult skill in market place.
+Softwear engineering process changed from time to time.
+We have high communication effort of abstract code concepts.
+Accidents can always happen, obstacles can always come out.
+So that's why we programmers take DESIGN seriously, testing seriously, and small iteration and integration seriously.
+And I believe that's why in general cases, programmers are way more expensive than other job positions.
+Without doubte, schedule estimation of such projects are difficult as well.
+Here's mine way of figuring out the milestones of entire project:
 First, break down the tasks in very high-level point of view:
 1. Core technical research and minimum prototype implementation: One month.
 Prototype and design level code are always fast
 2. Character implementation loop of three monsters and two bosses: Two months.
-Lots of major implementation tasks
+Lots of major implementation tasks.
+Integrates and tests each character one after another once small piece of function completed
-3. Integration and market test: Two months and more.
+3. Production environment test: Two months and more.
 Longest phase.
 The terrible "accidents" always happen when it comes to integration and deployment

 Project was started on 2020/05/14, formal release date was set on 2020/10/24, five months in total.
 App was ready for publishing at 2020/10/16.